Owner/Head Coach Sportmed

 “Sportmed Physiotherapy is in CEPS Louis-J.-Robichaud, Centre for Health and Wellness, located on the Université de Moncton campus.
 Are you involved with the university?”

-“Sportmed is privately owned but we’re affiliated with the university.
+“Sportmed is privately owned but we are affiliated with the university.

-We work with U de M’s sports teams; Eric Arseneau, our Kinesiologist, oversees their conditioning, Natasha Chaisson-McLaughlin brings her IOC Sports Performance Nutrition knowledge to the table and our physiotherapists are hands-on getting the players get back in the game after they’ve been injured.
+We work with U de M’s sports teams; our physiotherapists are hands-on getting the players back in the game after they’ve been injured.

 On the research front, U de M has involved us in some really important fieldwork that they’re doing.
 We’re really pumped about being associated with such cutting-edge work.